 Main Risk #2: Currency prices are constantly changing

 Volatility is the degree of variation of a trading instrument’s price over time.
-A forex trader has one main job, buy low sell high, which sounds simple enough until you factor in that currency prices are never stagnant.
+A forex trader has one main job: buy low and sell high, which sounds simple enough until you factor in that currency prices are never stagnant.

 Most currencies experience at least some amount of volatility.
 Still, elections, natural disasters, and political scandals can cause even the most stable currency pairs to shift wildly out of control.
 This makes it much harder for traders with smaller accounts to make the best of the situation because these events usually only occur when traders are asleep, after work hours, or on weekends.